Ittefaq (2017 film): Development

-Co-produced by Red Chillies Entertainment, B. R. Studios and Dharma Productions, Ittefaq released on 3 November.
-The official announcement of the film was made in April 2016.
+The film was announced in April 2016.
 Ittefaq is an adaptation of a 1969 film with the same name, produced by B. R. Chopra and directed by Yash Chopra.
 The film starred Rajesh Khanna, Iftekhar and Nanda in lead roles.
-While Sidharth Malhotra reprised Khanna's character, Nanda's role is essayed by Sonakshi Sinha.
-Akshaye Khanna plays Iftekhar's role.
-The film is directed by Abhay Chopra, grandson of B. R. Chopra, the producer of the original film.
+Sidharth Malhotra reprises Khanna's character, Sonakshi Sinha reprises Nanda's character, while Akshaye Khanna reprises Iftekhar's character.
+The film is directed by Abhay Chopra, the grandson of B. R. Chopra, the producer of the original film.

 Casting

-The makers of the film chose Akshaye Khanna, Sidharth Malhotra and Sonakshi Sinha to star in the film as lead roles.
-Rajkummar Rao was cast to play a doctor but he then opted out.
+Akshaye Khanna, Sidharth Malhotra and Sonakshi Sinha were cast in the lead roles.

 Filming

 The film was shot on a fifty-day non-stop schedule.
-The principal photography of the film started in February 2017.
+Principal photography commenced in February 2017.
 The film was shot entirely in Mumbai.

 Marketing

-But before its release they came out with a digital media campaign, requesting viewers not to disclose the culprit after watching the film.
+Before the release of the film, the created a digital media campaign, requesting viewers not to disclose the culprit after watching the film.
 Rather than using traditional and costly marketing techniques (reality show promotion, media interviews and city tours), the producers decided to focus on television, radio and print advertising.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 91% based on eleven reviews, with an average rating of 5.92/10.
 India Today reviewed "Sidharth-Sonakshi's murder mystery will keep you on your toes".
 The Indian Express stated the movie was "a smart, gripping whodunit".
 Deccan Chronicle called the movie "A crackling whodunnit".